Join to View Full Profile

 Summary

-- Dr. Eugene Heslin is a Family Medicine specialist based in Saugerties, NY.
-He completed his medical education at McGovern Medical School at UTHealth in 1989 and his residency in Family Medicine at the Institute for Family Health (Mid-Hudson).
-Dr. Heslin has been a physician at Bridge Street Family Medicine since 1992 and has served as the First Deputy Commissioner at the Department of Health since 2017.
-He is experienced in public policy and primary care.
-His research includes a publication on oxytocin augmentation in the American Journal of Obstetrics and Gynecology, and he has received recognition for patient-centered care and meaningful use of electronic health records.
+- Dr. Eugene Heslin is a family medicine physician based in Saugerties, NY.
+He graduated from McGovern Medical School at UTHealth in 1989 and completed his family medicine residency at the Institute for Family Health, Mid-Hudson.
+Dr. Heslin has been practicing at Bridge Street Family Medicine since 1992 and serves as the First Deputy Commissioner at the Department of Health since 2017.
+He has experience in public policy and primary care.
+Dr. Heslin authored a publication on high-dose oxytocin's effects in the American Journal of Obstetrics and Gynecology.
+His awards include multiple certifications from eClinicalWorks and recognition from the Patient-Centered Medical Home Recognition Program.

 Education & Training